Nicaragua frees 222 opponents of Ortega, sends them to US

 Wilma Nuñez, president of the Nicaragua Center for Human Rights, said in a statement that while the prisoners’ release was welcome, “deportation is a legal term that applies to foreigners who commit crimes in a country.
 They want to call exile a deportation, which is absolutely arbitrary and prohibited by international human rights norms.”

-Arturo McFields, Nicaragua’s former ambassador to the Organization of American States, celebrated the release, which he said the U.S. State Department had confirmed to him.

-“It is a massive freeing” of prisoners seldom seen, McFields said.
-He credited the prisoners’ families for never letting up the pressure.

-Berta Valle, the wife of opposition leader Felix Maradiaga, said the State Department told her that her husband was on the plane.
+Berta Valle, the wife of opposition leader Felix Maradiaga, also appeared with her husband in Virginia after the plane landed.

-Other one-time presidential hopefuls Arturo Cruz and Juan Sebastian Chamorro were also on the flight, U.S. officials said.
+Another one-time presidential hopeful Arturo Cruz was also on the flight, U.S. officials said.

 Ortega upped his pursuit of political opponents in early 2021, looking to clear the field ahead of presidential elections in November of that year.
 Security forces arrested seven potential presidential contenders and Ortega romped to a fourth consecutive term in elections that the U.S. and other countries termed a farce.